 Use Case B - Delayed care in cancer patients

 Healthcare systems all across Europe have had to reorganize services and reallocate resources to provide attention to COVID-19 patients.
 Because of the rampant increase of cases that required intensive attention or the inherent risk of COVID-19 nosocomial infection, all countries have been forced to cancel or postpone non-urgent care (e.g., elective surgery).
-Task 6.2 will seek to elicit:
+This use case seeks to elicit:

 - Whether there has been an increase in time to treatment in women diagnosed with breast cancer in the month previous to the lockdown measures, as compared with women diagnosed with breast cancer before that period and